pferayferrand/veed-challenge/README.md

 4. Run `npm run dev`
 5. Open the local URL generated (in the console)

+OR

+Simply use the deployed version of the app: https://veed-challenge-nkog4bgcx-pierreferay-ferrand.vercel.app/

 ## How to run the tests (after following the steps above)

 1. Run `npm run test`